blobfysh/Lootcord/README.md

 ### I will not help you set up self-hosting, do not message me asking.

+⚠️ If you plan to make your own version of the bot and submit it to bot lists, I am okay with that **AS LONG AS YOU MAKE SIGNIFICANT CHANGES**.
+Don't just copy paste the project and publish it as your own.
+For example, changing all of the items or giving the bot a whole new theme are significant changes. **AS PER THE LICENSE, YOU ARE REQUIRED TO MAKE THE SOURCE CODE AVAILABLE**.
+Also credit would be nice :)

 Requirements:

 - Node.js 10.x or 12.x